 Users are not only more likely to seek more visual information, but they’re increasingly seeking it on one device: their phone.

-The SEO Solution: Make sure that all website pages, particularly your product and checkout pages, are optimized for mobile use and speed.
+The SEO Solution: Start prioritizing your mobile SEO even more.
+Make sure that all website pages, particularly your product and checkout pages, are optimized for mobile use and speed.
 There are various tools you can use to measure your website’s responsiveness to mobile use.
+And don’t forget about optimizing your presence for Google Maps Marketing.
+This is how you will rank on location-based searches which is increasingly done on mobile devices.
 If you’re ready to move to next level status, start planning an app design for your product to add even more convenience and loyalty.

 5. Search Engine Queries Are Using Voice Search